3 Ways To Secure Budget For Your Customer Advocacy Program

 - When making the selection

 Katie knew that traditional customer reference programs simply couldn’t scale to meet the needs of the business.
-However, an advocate marketing strategy would allow SimpliVity to discover and cultivate new customer advocates.
-(Learn about the difference between reference and advocate marketing programs here.)
+However, an customer advocacy program would allow SimpliVity to discover and cultivate new customer advocates.

 2. Find budget within existing spend